Does insurance cover acupuncture?

 Blue Cross Blue Shield/Regence

-We do not take Aetna or OHP.
+We do not take Aetna, OHP/Medicaid, or Medicare.

 If your insurance company is not listed, please let us know so that we can become providers.
 In some cases, while your insurance may not cover the acupuncture treatments, they may offer a discount program that we will honor.
 If you are unsure if your plan is included, we can verify your coverage for you.
 If you have any other questions regarding insurance, please call 503-751-1460.